The Queen turned away from the glass. Her stepdaughter sat at the tower window, embroidery in her lap, looking puzzled.

 "I didn't say she would love you," said the mirror.
 "I said she would throw herself at your feet.
 And she will.
 You will see."

 The Queen almost collapsed in relief.
 But no, not in front of the captain; no weakness, not ever.
-She struck him across the face.
 "I gave you an order!" she cried.
 Thanks the gods you didn't carry it out, she thought.

 "You know the law.”

 The Queen's breath left her body.
 She began to swoon, but caught herself.
-She caressed the captain's bruised cheek and then she kissed him, once, very lightly, on the lips.
+Then she caressed the captain's cheek and kissed him, once, very lightly, on the lips.
 He almost fell over.

 Tears pricked the Queen’s eyes.
 "Oh my daughter.
 My darling one.
 My heart."